Category Archives: Reading

 Why Teach About Thurgood Marshall?

 Thurgood Marshall had a passionate, lifelong committment to justice that many fifth and sixth graders find relevant.
 One year I taught this passage to my fifth graders, and I will never forget one girl’s response.
 Cute as a button, and knee high to a grasshopper, people often underestimated her intelligence and her committment.
 When she read the passage about Thurgood, she felt such a kinship with him that she went on to read more biographies and do more research about his life.
 When I asked her what made him so special to her, I will never forget her response.
 She said, “He’s just like me, Ms. Cotton.
 Because he was Black, people didn’t think he could do things, or be things.
 But he could.
 And he makes me know that I can too.”
+This student is White and has the blondest hair I’ve ever seen, but she felt a real connection.

 And that’s why I continue to teach about Thurgood Marshall.